rickosborne/cascades/md/09-1-4-authoritative.md

 She grabbed for my hand and squeezed.
 She took a deep breath, the next words tumbling out stilted and fractured.

-"He died the next day."
+"He died the day after."